Skip to content

 DocETL has been primarily tested with OpenAI's language models and relies heavily on their structured output capabilities.
 While we aim to support other providers in the future, using OpenAI is currently recommended for the best experience and most reliable results.

 If you choose to use a different provider, be aware that you may encounter unexpected behavior or reduced functionality, especially with operations that depend on structured outputs.
+We use tool calling to extract structured outputs from the LLM's response, so make sure your provider supports tool calling.

 Preparing the Data